Where Can You Find the Remnants of the Berlin Wall?

 East Side Gallery

-The East Side Gallery showcases a diverse range of artwork, each piece deeply rooted in political and social commentary.
-Some of the most famous murals include images like the “Fraternal Kiss” and “The Trabant Breaks Through the Wall.”
+The East Side Gallery consist of various artwork such that all of them have political and social statement messages.
+The famous murals are images related to the art of China which include such pictures like the “Fraternal Kiss” and “The Trabant Breaks Through the Wall.”

 Checkpoint Charlie

-Checkpoint Charlie, located in Friedrichshain-Kreuzberg, was one of the most famous border crossings during the Cold War.
-Today, it has become a popular tourist attraction with a replica of the original guardhouse and a museum nearby.
+Checkpoint Charlie in the Friedrichshain-Kreuzberg borough was one of the best known border crossings during the Cold War.
+Today it remains a highly visited place which boasts of a modern version of the guardhouse in addition to a museum nearby.

 Other Areas of Interest